garrettreed/notebook/javascript/symbols-iterators-fors.md

 // this doesn't work: var isCool = new Symbol();
 ```

-Symbols are always unique so it's okay to use them to extend objects without worrying about
+Symbols are always unique so it's okay to use them to extend objects without worrying about naming conflicts.

 Many JS types are already decorated with symbols.
 `Symbol.iterator` specifies the default iterator for an object.
 Assigning it to an object allows the use of `for...of`